Former deputy who stole thousands of dollars from residents receives probation

 A second count of grand theft and a misdemeanor count of petty theft were dismissed.

-Prosecutor Bradley King could not immediately be reached for comment after the hearing.
+Prosecutor Bradley King and defense attorney Alekxia Torres Stallings could not be reached for comment afterward.

 Sheriff's officials have said the first complaint against Bermudez was made on Feb.
 22, 2017, when a person reported the deputy stole $2,600 from him during an arrest on domestic violence charges.